Payroll Management for SMBs. A Simple Guide for Improving the Management of Payroll System

 All you need to do is connect both platforms to Synder, do the mapping, and get your employees’ data automatically updated across them.
 The job of Synder is to act like a bridge, bringing all your data into one place, and seamlessly synchronizing information across different channels.
 But that’s just one of many Synder’s features.

-This software ensures the accuracy of your employee or product data through its duplicate detection feature, smart rules, categorization, rollback feature, and much more.
+This software ensures the accuracy of your employee or product data through its duplicate detection feature, Smart Rules, categorization, rollback, and much more.
 Synder can integrate with more than 25 different payment gateways (Stripe, PayPal, Square, or Afterpay) or sales platforms (Amazon, Etsy, Shopify, and many more) to ensure that all the most accurate data is in your accounting system.
-More integrations are regularly added based on the customers’ needs, recent arrivals being Wix and Afterpay.
+More integrations are regularly added based on the customers’ needs.

-With Synder, you can get 3 months of Gusto subscription for free.
+With Synder, you can get 6 months of Gusto subscription for free.
+The exclusive offer is valid till January 31, 2024.